infralabs/DiacriticsRemove/README.md

 Diacritics Removal for ActionScript 3
 =====================================

-Removes diacritics from strings containing Latin-1 Supplement, Latin Extended-A and Latin Extended-B special characters.
+Removes diacritics from strings containing Latin-1 Supplement, Latin Extended-A, Latin Extended-B and Latin Extended Additional special characters.

 Ported from JavaScript (http://jsfiddle.net/infralabs/dJX58/) and modified by customizing to AS3 and removing unsupported character codes.